Lecornu governments: Resignation

 On 6 October 2025, Prime Minister Sébastien Lecornu and his cabinet resigned just one day after being formally appointed by President Emmanuel Macron.
 The resignation came amid widespread political backlash over the composition of the new government, which included several figures closely associated with Macron’s previous administrations, and escalating tensions with Les Républicains, led by Bruno Retailleau.
 Lecornu had pledged to avoid using Article 49.3 of the French Constitution to push the 2026 budget through Parliament, instead advocating for a negotiated compromise.
 He also faced criticism for proposing a scaled-down version of the planned “Zucman tax” on wealth, limited to certain financial holdings.
 In his resignation statement, Lecornu cited the “absence of conditions necessary to govern” in a fragmented parliament.
 Following his departure, opposition parties called for early legislative elections, and reports suggested that President Macron was considering dissolving the National Assembly.

 The Lecornu government became the shortest in French history, lasting only 14 hours between the appointment of its ministers and its resignation.
 It notably beat the previous records held by Frédéric François-Marsal in 1924, Édouard Herriot in 1926 and Henri Queuille in 1950, which all only lasted two days before resigning or being removed by Parliament.

+Re-appointment and reactions

+Macron reappointed Lecornu as Prime Minister on 10 October.

+La France Insoumise's Manuel Bompard said that he considered the reappointment humiliating and vowed to impeach President Macron and file a motion of no confidence against Lecornu's second government.
+The French Communist Party's Fabien Roussel called for a snap election.
+The Ecologists, LFI and PCF will support the motion.
+The Socialist Party's Pierre Jouvet said that a motion of no confidence was not ruled out because no agreement was reached with the government.

+The Republicans and the Union of Democrats and Independents said they would not join the coalition.
+As a result, ministers appointed by Lecornu from The Republicans were expelled from the party.

+National Rally's Jordan Bardella deemed the reappointment shameful for France and democracy, saying that the National Rally would file a motion of no confidence.
+The Union of the Right for the Republic's Éric Ciotti would support the motion.
+He called on his former right-wing colleagues to join him to bring about great change, and welcomed them like a family.

+Motions of no confidence

+October 2025

+La France Insoumise and National Rally filed separate motions of no confidence on 16 October 2025.
+The government survived both LFI's and RN's separate motions, primarily because the Socialist Party supported the government after it promised to roll back pension reforms.